Watch Me: A Story of Immigration and Inspiration

 Doyin Richards

-Doyin Richards is one of the most respected voices on modern fatherhood today.
-He's also founder of Daddy Doin' Work, author of the picture book I Wonder: Celebrating Daddies Doin' Work, What's the Difference, and Daddy Doin' Work: Empowering Mothers to Evolve Fatherhood.
+Doyin Richards is one of the most respected and in-demand voices on modern fatherhood today.
+He's been interviewed by the Today Show (and is a charter member of the Today Show's Parenting Team), NPR, USA Today, the New York Times, and CNN, among others.
+He's the founder of Daddy Doin' Work, author of the picture book I Wonder: Celebrating Daddies Doin' Work (Feiwel and Friends, 2016), and Daddy Doin' Work: Empowering Mothers to Evolve Fatherhood.
 He lives in Los Angeles with his wife and their two daughters.

 Classification